 Sarah is currently Head of the Department of Materials which is home to nearly 2,000 students and staff.
 She is a member of the School of Natural Science’s senior management team and is a currently elected Senate member for The University of Manchester.
-In addition to her Head role she is also the UK Biomedical Materials champion for The Royce Institute of a £235million UK government investment for advanced materials.
+She was the UK Biomedical Materials champion for The Royce Institute of a £235million UK government investment for advanced materials since April 2017 until April 2021.
 In this activity she has created an interaction of a 200 strong stakeholder working group of UK academics and industry.
 She has prepared and led community day and strategic working group meetings.
 In this role she has led the creation of UK landscape activity in the biomedical materials area and has liaised with many UK and international academics and industry.
 These internationally leading biomaterials activities fits well into the TERMIS tissue engineering scaffold and advanced therapeutics research.
 Sarah was also the Faculty of Science and Engineering lead for the University of Manchester’s ‘Advanced Materials in Medicine @ Manchester’ activity 2018-19.

 Sarah was appointed Professor of Bioengineering at The University of Manchester in 2014 in the School of Materials after joining Manchester in 2010.
 She received a B.Eng. in Materials Science with Clinical Engineering and a Ph.D. degree in Clinical Engineering from The University of Liverpool in 1996 and 2000, respectively and then furthered her studies at GeorgiaTech, Atlanta for two years as a postdoctoral research fellow.
 She joined Keele University in 2002 where she continued her postdoctoral studies until obtaining a Lecturership and then a Senior Lecturer position in orthopaedic tissue engineering in 2008.